mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/4-operators-and-functions.md

 We'll be using two variables in this script, one to hold the ID of the object we're going to rename and one containing the new name.
 On line 5 we declare a new variable.
 Although the "str" prefix indicates that we'll be storing Strings in this variable, that is by no means a guarantee.
 You can still put numbers into something that starts with str.
 It is simply the convention to name a variable with strSomething if it is storing a string, similarly you can use intSomething for integers etc.

-On line 5, we're assigning a value to *strObjectID* by using the RhinoScript method *GetObject()* to ask the user to select an object.
+On line 5, we're assigning a value to *strObjectID* by using the RhinoScriptSyntax method *GetObject()* to ask the user to select an object.
 The help topic on *GetObject()* tells us the following:

 ```python
 Rhino.GetObject (message=None,filter=0,preselect=False,Select=False,custom_filter=None,subobjects=False)